jembi/openhim-mediator-mapping/docs/Setup.md

 ## Configuration files

 The configuration files must be stored in a directory in the root of the project named endpoints.
-This endpoints directory should be further broken down into sub-directories each containing a minimum of four specific files: `meta.json`, `input-mapping.json`, `input-validation.json`, and `constants.json`. `output.json` is optional a this point.
+This endpoints directory should be further broken down into sub-directories each containing a minimum of four specific files: `meta.json`, `input-mapping.json`, `input-validation.json`, and `constants.json`. `output.json` is optional at this point.
 The endpoints directory should be in the following structure:

 ```txt
 ├── Endpoints